Connewitz: Traffic

 In the Middle Ages, the Via Imperii trade route from Leipzig to Nuremberg passed through the village of Connewitz.
 Later, a post road ran along this route.
 Today, Koch Street and Bornaische Street follow this route.
 With the construction of the highway from Probstheida to Magdeborn in the first half of the 19th century (later F95), this route lost its importance for long-distance traffic.
 Today, Connewitz has access to long-distance traffic via the Bundes Street 2 highway with access points at Richard Lehmann Street and Wolfgang-Heinze-Street.

-In 1861, a horsebus line was opened between Leipzig and Connewitz.
+In 1861, a horse-drawn omnibus line was opened between Leipzig and Connewitz.
 In 1872, when three horse-drawn tram lines were opened in Leipzig, one of them went to Connewitz.
 The Connewitz line was also the first when the horse-drawn streetcar lines were electrified to form the "Blue" streetcar in April 1896.
 In 1900, the Leipzig outside track AG (LAAG) was founded, whose line, marked with a star, ran via Connewitz to Gautzsch (Markkleeberg-West).

 In the city center, the most important streets in Connewitz today are Karl-Liebknecht Street, Bornaische Street, and Wolfgang-Heinze Street.
 They are served by tram lines 9, 10, and 11 and the bus lines 70, 79, 89, and 107 of the Leipzig Transport Authority.

 Connewitz is touched by the Leipzig-Hof railway line.
 Although the Leipzig-Altenburg section of this line was opened in 1842, the Connewitz station was not built until 1888.
 In the same year, the single-track Connewitz-Plagwitz connecting line through the Auenwald forest, which was used only for freight traffic, was completed, but service was discontinued in 1925.
 Today, the Connewitz station is used for S-Bahn services.